-WDP has concluded an agreement with a consortium of international banks led by China Construction Bank as Bookrunning Mandated Lead Arranger for the placement of a 440 million euros syndicated loan facility.
+WDP has concluded an agreement with a consortium of international banks led by China Construction Bank as Bookrunning Mandated Lead Arranger and as Agent for the placement of a 440 million euros syndicated loan facility.
 The loan will be structured as a euro denominated bullet-type term loan with a 7-year tenor, maturing early 2030.
-Due to the pre-hedging instrument put in place in January 2022, the effective interest rate on the loan amounts to 1.5%.
+Due to the pre-hedging instrument put in place in January 2022, the effective fixed interest rate on the loan amounts to 1.5%.
 The transaction is expected to close mid-January 2023.

 With this financing, WDP strengthens its debt maturity and diversification profile and further secures green financing at competitive conditions in a market environment in which financing has become more restrictive.
-Recently, WDP’s track record of strong financial discipline and its conservative financial policy with a focus on maintaining a robust and stable capital structure was supported by the issuance of Baa1 and BBB+ first time credit ratings by Moody’s and Fitch respectively.
+Recently, WDP’s track record of strong financial discipline and its prudent financial policy with a focus on maintaining a robust and stable capital structure was supported by the issuance of Baa1 and BBB+ first time credit ratings by Moody’s and Fitch respectively.

 The proceeds will be used to finance Eligible green projects in the categories green buildings, renewable energy, energy efficiency, and clean transportation as defined in WDP’s Green Finance Framework.